A good sales pitch is practically irresistible.

 Here’s a no brainer.
-If you want to sell the solution to the problem, you have to actually describe it.
+If you want to sell the solution to the problem (ie, the solution selling methodology), you have to actually describe it.

 One of the best ways to introduce this is to explain how or why your product solves the problem.
 In the above scenario, that could be something like, “our platform uses AI to connect you with the contractors most likely to help you out.”

 You could also simply describe the product or service in more detail.
 As long as your prospect sees the connection to the problem, you’ll be golden.

 Sales pitches get more effective when they demonstrate how the product makes someone solve the problem.
 There are a variety of ways to accomplish this.

 For example, you could cite statistics that demonstrate how effective your product is.
 You could tell a story of a customer who used your product.
 Or you could describe what a “successful” use of your product would look like.